 Sewing machine, chairs, radio, rugs, recorder, walkietalkie, Schwinn bike, camera, s/s aluminum door & shutters.
 Clothing & "LOTSA BAR-GAINS."
 GOOD COMFORTABLE sofa wanted.
 474-5633.
 BIKE SALE: Gold, 3-speed girl's 20" bike, banana seat, very good. \$35.00.
-Black, 3-speed men's 26" 8975.

-Own your own beautiful Jean and Fashion shop, offering the latest in Fashion Jeans, Sportswear, Ladies Apparel, Costume Jewelry, and other related fashions.
+Black, 3-speed men's 26" bike, good. \$35.00.
+Woman's 26" bike, coaster brakes, large carrying baskets. \$10.00.
+345- Own your own beautiful Jean and Fashion shop, offering the latest in Fashion Jeans, Sportswear, Ladies Apparel, Costume Jewelry, and other related fashions.
 You may select your beginning inventory from over 135 Nationally known brands. \$15,500 includes beginning inventory, training and fixtures.
 You may have your store open in as little as 15 days.
-Call Collect for Mr. Wilkerson: (501) 329-8326.

-GREENBELT NEWS REVIEW

-take") for public purposes in Montgomery County by the Washington Suburban Sanitary Commission; (2) Question 6, which mandates the Governor, in the preparation of the annual budget, to provide for the funding of specified programs at specified levels, and relating generally to the procedures and powers of the Governor and the General Assembly in the budgetary process; (3) Question 8, which authorizes the State Treasurer, subject to approval by the Board of Public Works, to sell short-term notes in the name of the state in anticipation of the collection of taxes, sale of bonds and other revenues, to meet temporary deficiencies, subject to certain conditions and (4) Question 9, which gives the General Assembly the authority, except as the Constitution provides otherwise for any office, to enact legislation to provide a temporary replacement for any elected or appointed officer of the State who is unavailable to perform the duties of his office because he has become unable to do so or will be absent.
+Call Collect for Mr. Wilkerson: (501) 329-8326. take") for public purposes in Montgomery County by the Washington Suburban Sanitary Commission; (2) Question 6, which mandates the Governor, in the preparation of the annual budget, to provide for the funding of specified programs at specified levels, and relating generally to the procedures and powers of the Governor and the General Assembly in the budgetary process; (3) Question 8, which authorizes the State Treasurer, subject to approval by the Board of Public Works, to sell short-term notes in the name of the state in anticipation of the collection of taxes, sale of bonds and other revenues, to meet temporary deficiencies, subject to certain conditions and (4) Question 9, which gives the General Assembly the authority, except as the Constitution provides otherwise for any office, to enact legislation to provide a temporary replacement for any elected or appointed officer of the State who is unavailable to perform the duties of his office because he has become Need Home Improvements?

+Call John

+Specializing in Ceramic Tile and Kitchen Floors, Sidewalks, Patios, Driveways, etc. Call anytime.

+345-7497

+J. C. HEnson Photographer

+MODEL PORTFOLIOS PORTRAITS

+> ADVERTISING

+For Information Call

+441-9231

 SPECIAL

+unable to do so or will be absent.

-\$5.00 off on all
+\$5.00 off on all Repair Jobs With This Ad CALL 441-9116 Edgewood TV & Audio Dependable Guaranteed Service 4932 EDGEWOOD RD.

-Repair Jobs

-With This Ad

-CALL 441-9116

-Need Home Improvements?
-Call John Specializing in Ceramic Tile and Kitchen Floors, Sidewalks, Patios, Driveways, etc. Call anytime.
-345-7497 J. C. Henson Photographer MODEL PORTFOLIOS PORTRAITS ADVERTISING For Information Call 441-9231 Edgewood TV & Audio Dependable Guaranteed Service

-4932 EDGEWOOD RD.
 COLLEGE PARK, MD.
-20740 Licensed & Bonded

-glenn bi seabroo large DO YOU WANT LOWER TAXES IN GENERAL?
+20740 Licensed & Bonded ATTENTION VOTERS IN THE MARYLAND 24th LEGISLATIVE DISTRICT DO YOU WANT LOWER TAXES IN GENERAL?
 LESS RELIANCE ON PROPERTY TAXES?
 REDUCED MARYLAND SALES TAXES?
-REFORM OF THE MARYLAND INCOME TAX?
-THEN YOU MUST DEMAND
+REFORM OF THE MARYLAND INCOME TAX THEN YOU MUST DEMAND LESS COSTLY STATE AND LOCAL GOVERNMENT!

-ATTENTION VOTERS

-IN THE

-LEGISLATIVE DISTRICT

-MARYLAND 24th

-LESS COSTLY STATE AND LOCAL GOVERNMENT!
 BETTER GOVERNMENT SERVICES STREAMLINED GOVERNMENT OPERATIONS!
 TO HELP DO THIS -SEND THIS MAN OF EXPERIENCE TO THE MARYLAND LEGISLATURE HE KNOWS HOW TO REDUCE GOVERNMENT COSTS.